Can I Use A Folding Camper In Europe?

 Whether you’ll only be travelling by car to and from your campsite or you’ll be exploring Europe by car throughout your holiday, it’s important that you know your speed limits.
 If you don’t know your speed limits, you can obviously end up in bother.

 Speed limits differ, sometimes quite significantly, across Europe.
-For example, sections Germany’s main motorway doesn’t have a maximum speed limit for cars.
+For example, sections of Germany’s main motorway don’t have a maximum speed limit for cars.
 However, if you’re towing, there is a maximum speed limit of 50mph.
-It’s important that you know about little differences like this so you don’t end up getting caught out!
+It’s important that you know about little differences like this, so you don’t end up getting caught out!

 Advised speed limits in Germany, although some roads technically do not have a speed limit.
 Image: Wikipedia